-Bellwoods is a pioneer in providing not-for-profit community-based client-directed, non-medical support services and programs for persons with physical disabilities, having been in operations for over 60 years.
+Bellwoods is a pioneer in providing not-for-profit community-based client-directed, non-medical support services and programs for persons with physical disabilities.

-1948-1967: Bellwoods is formerly known as The Adult Cerebral Palsy Institute of Metropolitan Toronto.
-Under the leadership of Muriel Heyland, Dr. Harold Cranfield and associates, The Adult Cerebral Palsy Institute of Metropolitan Toronto was founded in 1957.
-The Institute established the first residence anywhere for women with cerebral palsy at 718 Kingston Road that opened in February, 1959.
+Bellwoods was formerly known as The Adult Cerebral Palsy Institute of Metropolitan Toronto.
+Under the leadership of Muriel Heyland, Dr. Harold Cranfield and associates, the Institute was founded in 1957 and in 1959 established the first residence for women with cerebral palsy at 718 Kingston Road.
 The seed for a new residence actually originated in 1948 with the establishment of the Adult Cerebral Palsy Association.
 Originally started for the purpose of supporting social contact for women with cerebral palsy, this association was to become the nucleus and impetus for the growth and development that occurred over subsequent years.

-This pilot project at Kingston Road was a tremendous success and led to the development of a much larger, more comprehensive facility located at Bellwoods Park House at the corner of Dundas and Shaw Streets in Toronto.
-This building opened in 1967 with 61 rooms under the slogan – “My own life to lead under my own roof”.
+The Kingston Road residence began as a pilot project in independent living and was a tremendous success that subsequently led to the development of a much larger, more comprehensive facility located at Bellwoods Park House at the corner of Dundas and Shaw Streets in Toronto.
+The building opened in 1967 with 61 rooms under the slogan – “My own life to lead under my own roof.”

-Early 1980s: Following the Year of the Disabled in 1981, many new apartments and programs were opened to provide people with physical disabilities with the opportunity to be participating members of society.
+Following the Year of the Disabled in 1981, many new apartments and programs were opened to provide people with physical disabilities the opportunity to participate freely as members of society.
 Bellwoods Park House was transformed in 1983 into an apartment setting with 32 adapted units located at 300 Shaw Street.
 Fourteen of these units were designated for a transitional living program.
 The Transitional Living Program offered an intensive training program in activities of daily living and life skills, through the use of goal setting, to prepare people with physical disabilities for independent living in the community and provided 24-hour support to clients residing in the building.

 In June 1989, Bellwoods opened a new supportive housing project, the Mimico Apartment Project located, at 1 Summerhill Road, Toronto.
-This integrated apartment project provides access to twenty-four (24) hour attendant services for twelve (12) people with physical disabilities who have the skills to identify and schedule for their own support service needs.
-Bellwoods has gained one more apartment in 2012 and now is assigned thirteen (13) accessible apartments out of 175 family apartment and town house units on site.
+This integrated apartment project provides access to 24-hour attendant services for 12 people with physical disabilities who have the skills to identify and schedule for their own support service needs.
+Bellwoods has gained one more apartment in 2012 and now is assigned 13 accessible apartments out of 175 family apartment and town house units on site.

 In October 1996, the Mobile Independent Living Education (MILE) Program was launched.
 The MILE Program provides education and transitions support in living more independently in the community for consumers living in their own homes.
-They may or may not be receiving attendant services.
+These clients may or may not be receiving attendant services.

-2000-Present: Bellwoods built a new affordable, accessible, housing project for 31 clients located at 1082 Dundas Street West.
-The project received ‘Occupancy’ from the City of Toronto in July, 2008 and the clients from 389 Church Street were relocated to this new building located adjacent to Park House.
-The development phase of this project started in 1994-95, with the focus on the present location set in 2002 and construction start in April 2006.
+Bellwoods built a new affordable, accessible, housing project for 31 clients located at 1082 Dundas Street West.
+The project received ‘Occupancy’ from the City of Toronto in July 2008 and the clients from 389 Church Street were relocated to this new building located adjacent to Park House.
+The development phase of this project started in 1994-95, with the focus on the present location set in 2002 and construction started in April 2006.
 Substantial completion was reached in October 2008.

-In 2009, Bellwoods launched Community Connect (CC) Program, a new transition program located at 300 Shaw Street supportive housing.
-The program was designed to enable Alternative Level of Care (ALC) patients and long-term care residents to transition successfully from institutions to community.
+In 2009, Bellwoods launched the Community Connect (CC) Program, a new transition program located at 300 Shaw Street supportive housing.
+The program was designed to enable Alternative Level of Care (ALC) patients and long-term care residents to transition successfully from hospital to the community.

 In March 2011, Bellwoods partnered with a non-profit housing organization, St Clare’s Multifaith Housing Society and created five (5) accessible, affordable housing spaces in new construction project (180 Sudbury Street), for permanent clients requiring 24/7 access to services.
 This program combines supportive housing level of service (24/7 access) in a community service model, transitional and ongoing program support to ensure smooth transition to this site, and permanent housing.
 In June 2013, the program was expanded with four (4) more individuals with complex care needs referred from hospitals.